shivek-sachdev/booking-tracker/PRODUCT_REQUIREMENTS.md

 *   **Users:** For authentication (managed by Supabase Auth).
 *   **Fares (Implied):** Details about pricing or fare rules.
 *   **Tour Products:** Master list of available tour packages (e.g., name, description).
 *   **Tour Package Bookings:** Records of specific tour package sales, linking to a Tour Product, storing the entered customer name, price, dates, and status.
+Each record has a unique 5-character alphanumeric ID.
+May include a link to a standard booking (`linked_booking_id`).
+Payment slips are stored in Supabase Storage and referenced in a separate `payments` table.
+*   **Payments:** Records linking a tour package booking to an uploaded payment slip, including the booking status at the time of payment and an upload timestamp.

 **7. Technology Stack**